mattheww/gomill/gomill_docs/ringmaster.rst

 The following commands are available:

-.. cmdoption:: run
+.. cmdarg:: run

   Runs the competition.
 If the competition has been run already, it continues from where it left off.

-.. cmdoption:: show
+.. cmdarg:: show

   Prints a report of the competition's current status.

-.. cmdoption:: reset
+.. cmdarg:: reset

   Cleans up the competition completely.
 This deletes all output files, including the competition's state file.

-.. cmdoption:: check
+.. cmdarg:: check

   Runs a test invocation of the competition's players.
 This is the same as the startup checks (see FIXME), except that any output the players send to their standard error stream will be printed.

-.. cmdoption:: report
+.. cmdarg:: report

   Rewrites the competition report file (FIXME: ref) based on the current status.

-.. cmdoption:: stop
+.. cmdarg:: stop

   Tells a running competition to stop as soon as the current game(s) have completed.

-It's safe to run :option:`show` or :option:`report` on a competition which is currently in progress.
+It's safe to run :cmdarg:`!show` or :cmdarg:`!report` on a competition which is currently in progress.